Sitecore/jss/docs/data/routes/docs/nextjs/deploying-to-production/export/en.md

 ## Prepare your application for static HTML export

-Before exporting your application you must:
+Before exporting your application, you must:

 1. Remove internationalization configuration:
    * In `next.config.js`, delete the `i18n` configuration.